Joseph Seligman: Seligman–Hilton affair

-Background to incident
+Background

 During the 1870s, several incidents made Alexander Stewart hostile towards Seligman, although the two men had served together on the board of the New York Railways Company, whose president was Judge Henry Hilton, a Tweed Ring associate.

 The first incident involved Seligman's declining the post of Secretary of the Treasury.
 Stewart, who was a friend of President Grant, was then offered the post.
 However, because he was associated with Henry Hilton, and Hilton with Tammany Hall, the Senate declined to confirm him.

 Seligman was invited to serve in the Committee of Seventy, a group of New Yorkers who banded together to fight the Tweed Ring.
 Stewart's company, in retaliation, stopped doing business with Seligman.

 Stewart died in 1876, having placed Hilton in charge of his estate, the largest American fortune recorded to that date.
 The estate included a two-million-dollar stake in the Grand Union Hotel in Saratoga, as well as A. T. Stewart's department store on Astor Place.
 Hilton himself was unhappy with Seligman, as he was annoyed that Seligman had not invited him to a dinner given for Grant after he became president.

 The incident

-After helping refinance the war debt in Washington, Seligman decided to vacation with his family at the 834-room Grand Union Hotel in Saratoga Springs, where he had stayed before.
+After helping refinance the war debt in Washington, D.C., Seligman decided to vacation with his family at the 834-room Grand Union Hotel in Saratoga Springs, New York, where he had stayed before.
 Saratoga at the time was a well-regarded resort area for wealthy New Yorkers, and the Grand Union Hotel itself was the best available.

 Nevertheless, by 1877 the hotel had suffered a drop in business.
 Stewart and, after his death, his manager Hilton believed that the cause of the decline was the presence of "Israelites" (that is, Jews) at the hotel; Christians, their theory went, did not wish to stay at a hotel that admitted Jews.
 Seligman was told he could not stay at the hotel.

 Historians disagree as to whether the Seligman family were physically turned away from the hotel, told not to come to the hotel, or advised that they could stay only one final time.
 However, it is clear that the Seligmans were made to feel that their presence at the hotel was not desired and would not be tolerated long, if at all.

 Aftermath

-The incident created much controversy.
 The New York Times, on June 19, 1877, ran a headline set entirely in capital letters: